Nov 7, 2025 Andrew Martin Miller All notes

 Large-Format UV Flatbed Printing: Capabilities, Applications, and Why It Matters for Your Business

-UV flatbed printing is a direct-to-substrate digital printing process that uses ultraviolet light to instantly cure specially formulated inks as they're applied to the material surface.
-Unlike traditional printing methods that require drying time or heat application, UV LED lights cure the ink immediately upon contact, creating a durable, scratch-resistant finish in a single pass.
+UV flatbed printing is a direct-to-substrate digital printing process that uses ultraviolet light to instantly cure specially formulated inks as they contact the material surface.
+Unlike traditional methods that require drying time or heat application, UV LED lights cure the ink immediately—creating a durable, scratch-resistant finish in a single pass.

-Technical Capabilities That Set UV Flatbed Printing Apart
+What Technical Capabilities Set UV Flatbed Printing Apart?

-Modern UV flatbed printers deliver impressive technical specifications that enable production flexibility and quality output.
+Modern UV flatbed printers deliver impressive specifications that enable production flexibility and quality output.
 Print speeds vary by quality mode: high-speed production can achieve 83 square feet per hour for quick-turnaround projects, while high-quality mode produces 48 square feet per hour with enhanced detail and color accuracy.
-Standard production mode balances speed and quality at approximately 61 square feet per hour.

 Material compatibility is one of UV flatbed printing's greatest strengths.
 These printers handle rigid substrates up to 80mm (3.15 inches) thick and can support media weighing up to 50 kg per square meter.
 This versatility means you can print directly on wood, metal, glass, acrylic, PVC, aluminum composite panels, ceramic tile, leather, and even textured surfaces without intermediate transfer steps.